William Morgan

 Brigade: 3rd Division: 1st (Regular Army)

-serving in the Somme area.
-By the December 18th they were near Mametz
+Borderers were serving in the Somme area.
+By the December 18th they

 Front Line

-Action the battalion diary records; Fairly quiet day, nothing to report.
+Killed in Action the battalion diary records; Fairly quiet day,

 ‘Rest in peace’